IHS Summer Seminars

 Applicants submitting a completed seminar application will receive a confirmation email.
 If you did not receive a notification after submitting your completed application, please contact us because we may not have received it.
-You can check the current status of your application by logging into your IHS Profile, selecting the Applications tab, and viewing the status adjacent to 2013 IHS Summer Seminars.
+You can check the current status of your application by logging onto your IHS Profile, selecting the Applications tab, and viewing the status adjacent to 2014 IHS Summer Seminars.